uNetworking/uSockets/README.md

 This is the cross-platform async networking and eventing foundation library used by [µWebSockets](https://github.com/uNetworking/uWebSockets).

-##### Intel's Clear Linux performance hint
+### A note on operating systems

-uSockets is written in C, directly utilizing the kernel.
-As such, it matters greatly *which* kernel you run and *how* it was configured.
-My 8-year-old Asus N56VZ laptop can do 140k req/sec (on Ubuntu/Fedora) or 200k (on Clear Linux) on one single CPU-core.
-That's a huge difference in performance.
-Keep in mind that a Docker container do not carry a kernel!
+As µSockets is written in C, directly utilizing the operating system's kernel, it matters greatly what operating system/kernel you run.
+My shitty 8-year-old Asus N56VZ laptop can do 140k req/sec (on Ubuntu/Fedora) or 200k (on Clear Linux) on one single CPU-core.
+Of course if you're the wine sniffing, bread baking hippie kind you probably run macOS on an overpriced piece of aluminum foil and won't care.
+Please do care and please don't benchmark on macOS.

 ### Key aspects